 Class attendance is regarded as an obligation as well as a privilege.
 All students are expected to regularly and punctually attend all classes in which they are enrolled and participate in assigned instructional activities as outlined in course syllabi.
 Dillard instructors will be responsible to regulate the class attendance in consultation with their respective college.
 Instructors will be responsible for publishing the attendance requirement in their course syllabi.
 Implicit in these regulations is the notion that students must assume primary responsibility for informing instructors of reasons for absences.
 A student who is not present when attendance is checked in a class is considered absent.
 A course will be dropped for any student who is submitted to the Office of Records and Registration as a “no show”.
 Students are considered a “no show” if they fail to attend class during the first two weeks of the semester (one week for summer terms).
 The “no show” student will not be charged tuition for the dropped course.
 However, there may be serious financial aid consequences for students who are receiving financial aid, since this will reduce the number of enrolled credit hours.
 If students believe their instructor reported them as a “no show” in error, they must obtain a reinstatement form from the Office of Records and Registration within three (3) days of receiving notice of their course being dropped to resolve the issue.

 The university recognizes that a student may miss a class for legitimate reasons.
 The University allows no more than three (3) excused or unexcused absences per course.
-The student has to obtain an approved excuse from The Office of Academic Affairs to provide to the instructor.
+The student has to obtain an approved excuse from the Office of Academic Affairs within five (5) business days of the event to provide to the instructor.
 A student may incur an excused absence under the following documented circumstances: 1) illness/hospitalization; 2) death of a parent, sibling or grandparent; and 3) legal matter.
 Students on official university business (i.e., choir, varsity team, debate, etc.) should provide documented travel schedules to the faculty by the Faculty Athletic Representative or program director.
 Official contracted absences are excused and all missed work should be given a reasonable time for make-up.